OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod/statemod.md

 The OpenCDSS effort has focused on putting StateMod code under version control and implementing an updated development environment.
-Steve Malers (Open Water Foundation) is leading this effort.

 ## Software Developers ##